Kipre/nlp-data-augmentation-project/nlp-augmentation-rapport.md

 The first run was made using the provided evaluation code but using only 10 epochs.
 The second was done using the `test.txt` and `dev.txt` from the first run and only the `train.txt` was changed in each split so that it contains exclusively backtranslated sentences.

-As we were expecting the augmented data enhanced our model but we still have lots of doubts about how representative of the reality those results are.
+As expected, the augmented data enhanced our model but we still have lots of doubts about how representative of the reality those results are.
 One of the reasons of such a difference might be that repetitiveness of the sentences leads to overfitting.

 ## Conclusion